 Next Steps in the Grand Salon

-The completion of the Grand Salon floor has many people asking us what’s next.
+The completion of the Grand Salon floor has many people asking us which project is next.
 Just look around, much of the space is still covered with mid-20th century finishes, not mid-19th.
-Our goal is a complete restoration of the room, which is one of the most architecturally important rooms in Tennessee remaining from the antebellum period.
+Our goal is a complete restoration of the room, which is one of the most architecturally important rooms in Tennessee remaining from the 19th century.

 We have yet to complete the marbled walls to complement the Acklen’s floor.
 Every door and window surround in the salon also needs faux graining to resemble oak.
 In the future, original colors will need to be applied to the cornice and ceiling.
 This will be a laborious and expensive project, but one that will bring us closer to the 1860 appearance of the room.
 We need your help!
 Our loyal members have long supported Belmont’s restoration efforts.
 We hope you will do so yet again as we continue.
 The first step is graining the woodwork.